 Clinical Outcomes Show Equivalent Therapeutic Effects

-Major cardiovascular trials have demonstrated therapeutic equivalence between ubiquinone and ubiquinol formulations.
-The Q-SYMBIO study, published in JACC Heart Failure by Mortensen and colleagues (2014), showed significant improvement in heart failure outcomes using ubiquinone supplementation.
+The Q-SYMBIO study, published in JACC Heart Failure by Mortensen et al. (2014), showed significant improvement in heart failure outcomes using ubiquinone supplementation.
+Research by Alehagen et al. (2013) demonstrated reduced cardiovascular mortality in elderly participants receiving ubiquinone.

 Crystal-dispersed ubiquinone achieved roughly double the bioavailability compared to ubiquinol soft gel formulations, with the ‘premium’ ubiquinol form performing at intermediate levels.